The perturbative vacua in string geometry theory

 The string backgrounds in the potential must satisfy the equations of motion of the low-energy effective action in string theory as stated in the last paragraph of the previous section.
 Thus, perturbative vacua are local minima of the potential imposed these equations of motion as constraints by the method of Lagrange multiplier.
 If we fix these local minima and consider fluctuations around them, we can obtain perturbative strings as in the last section.
-Moreover, the minimum among the local minima is expected to be the true vacuum among the string landscape.
+Furthermore, a non-perturbative correction in string coupling with the order $e^{-1/g_s^2}$ is given by a transition amplitude representing a tunneling process between the semi-stable vacua in the ``classical'' potential by an ``instanton'' in the theory \cite{Sato:2025wfc}.
+From this effect, a generic initial state will reach the minimum of the potential.
+Therefore, we conjecture that the ``classical'' potential restricted to the perturbative vacua in the whole sector of string geometry theory, called the potential for string backgrounds, represent the string theory landscape and the minimum of the potentials gives the true vacuum in string theory \cite{Nagasaki:2025tmi, futureIIB}.
 Especially, $G_{ij}$, which represents the six-dimensional internal space in string theory, will be determined.
-Instanton solutions in string geometry theory will connect these local minima.
-The action substituted instanton solutions $S_L$ contributes a non-perturbative effect of string theory to the path-integral of the string geometry theory as $Z \sim e^{-S_L} \sim e^{-1/g_s^2}$, because the expectation value of the dilaton in string theory is related to the string coupling constant by $\bar\Phi = \ln g_s$\footnote{Although this discussion can be formally applied to supergravities, instantons do not have meanings of transitions in a potential for string backgrounds in that case because supergravities do not give potentials for string backgrounds to determine a true vacuum in string theory.}.
-That is, string geometry theory has a non-perturbative effect in string theory.

 In \eqref{eq:sec5_action}, $\phi$ and $f$ are solutions to \eqref{equationforphi} and \eqref{eq:sec_2_f_diffeq}, respectively.
 Then, by imposing the conditions \eqref{equationforphi} and \eqref{eq:sec_2_f_diffeq} to \eqref{eq:sec5_action} by the method of Lagrange multipliers, we obtain an exact potential,